Life Coach vs. Therapist: What Are the Differences?

 - Military and law enforcement coaching

-What to Expect from a Life Coach Certificate Program
+What To Expect From a Life Coach Certificate Program

-A graduate-level life coach certificate program is an ideal option for students who have already earned a bachelor’s degree in a field such as psychology or counseling and wish further focus their career path.
-This type of program builds upon the student’s existing knowledge base, instilling life coaching competencies such as conducting assessments, applying coaching strategies and using advanced cognitive theories.
+A graduate-level life coach certificate program is an ideal option for students who have already earned a bachelor’s degree in a field such as psychology or counseling and wish to further focus their career path.
+This type of program builds upon the student’s existing knowledge base, teaching life coaching competencies such as conducting assessments, applying coaching strategies and using advanced cognitive theories.

 - Selecting a life coaching niche and developing a professional coaching plan